aZolo77/react-nextjs-crash-course/README.md

 7. **Project 7: How React Works**

    - Description: Project was made to understand how React works behind the Scenes
-   - Topics Covered: How rendering Works, Fiber, How Diffing works, Resetting the State with the Key Prop
+   - Topics Covered: How rendering Works, Fiber, How Diffing works, Resetting the State with the Key Prop, State update Batching